 I’m not an alarmist, but I am a realist.
-The enforcement priorities in one of President Trump’s immigration Executive Orders, as presently drafted, are monumentally terrible.
+The enforcement priorities in one of President Trump’s executive orders onnimmigration, as presently drafted, are monumentally terrible.
 It calls for the removal of any undocumented immigrant who is merely charged with a crime, but not yet convicted.
 It also calls for the removal of any undocumented immigrant who has “committed acts that constitute a chargeable criminal offense.”
 This means that ICE has the discretion to determine criminal conduct occurred even if the person hasn’t been charged with a crime.
 What does that even look like?

 And what’s to stop ICE from cross-checking arraignment calendars in local courts, hanging out outside of the courtroom and rounding people up after their initial court date?